alexmuro/t2/symbol-README.md

 ### symnbol.init(container,counties) ###

-To create a blank symbol map, pass the element ID to its constructor and the list of counties you wish to be able to visualize.
+To create a blank symbol map, pass the list of counties you wish to be able to visualize.

 ### symbol.settings ###